Malar5717/19CS565-07-Read-and-Extract-Text-from-PDF/README.md

 # EXP 07: READ AND EXTRACT FROM PDF

-This repository contains a simple UiPath workflow designed to extract text content from a native (text-based) PDF file and save the output to a plain text document.

----

 ### AIM

 The objective is to read the full text content from a sample PDF file and save that content into a new `.txt` file for further processing or review.